eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Export Charts to CSV
 --------------------

-Export all the data displayed in the current Fast DDS Monitor session to a CSV file.
+Export all the data displayed in the current DDS Monitor session to a CSV file.
 Please refer to section :ref:`export_data` for more information on the format of the generated CSV file.

 .. _dump_button: